vtsch/mt-vt/README.md

 ### PLCO

-Apply for access and then download the database from the Cancer Data Access System of the National Cancer Institute here: <https://cdas.cancer.gov/datasets/plco/20/>
+Apply for access and then download the database from the Cancer Data Access System of the National Cancer Institute here: <https://cdas.cancer.gov/datasets/plco/20/>.
+Move the pros_data_mar22_d032222.csv file in the /data folder.

 ### Fürst